Contact the GG Archives

 Rice Pudding - Riskrem with Raspberry Sauce

-Prepare a traditional Norwegian desert with this recipe for Riskrem with Raspberry Sauce from the Gjenvick-Gjønvik Archives
+Prepare a traditional Norwegian dessert with this recipe for Riskrem with Raspberry Sauce from the Gjenvick-Gjønvik Archives.

 Rømmegrøt (Sweet Cream Porridge)

-Learn to make this delicious tradittional Norwegian holdiay recipe for RØMMEGRØT (Sweet Cream Porridge) from the Gjenvick-Gjønvik Archives.
+Learn to make this delicious traditional Norwegian holiday recipe for Rømmegrøt (Sweet Cream Porridge) from the GG Archives of Family Recipes.

 Rosettes Scandinavian Cookies

-Rosettes are very delicate but incredibly delicious Norwegian (or Swedish) cookies that have been a treat for many generations.
-Typically made only during the holidays as they are quite time consuming to make.
-The original recipe called for deep frying in lard, but we recommend Extra Virgin Olive Oil as an acceptable and more healthy substitution.
+Rosettes are delicate but incredibly delicious Norwegian (or Swedish) cookies that have been a treat for many generations.
+They are typically made only during the holidays as they are time-consuming.
+The original recipe called for deep frying in lard, but we recommend Extra Virgin Olive Oil as an acceptable and healthier substitution.

 Swedish Dairy Bake Recipe